-Royal SCUP Dieleghem Jette is an amateur football club from the Brussels district of Jette in the Belgian capital who were formed in 1922 after several small local clubs; La Jettoise, Excelsior Jette, Saint-Anne Jette, Dieleghem Jette, Union et Progress Jette and Sporting Club Jette joined forces.
+Royal SCUP Dieleghem Jette is an amateur football club from the Brussels district of Jette in the Belgian capital, who were formed in 1922 after several small local clubs, La Jettoise, Excelsior Jette, Saint-Anne Jette, Dieleghem Jette, Union et Progress Jette and Sporting Club Jette joined forces.

-The club started out competing in the higher echelons of Brabant provincial football before the 1930’s saw the club reach the national third level on a few occasions interspersed with several demotions back to regional competition.
+The club started out competing in the higher echelons of Brabant provincial football before the 1930s saw the club reach the national third level on a few occasions, interspersed with several demotions back to regional competition.

 This pattern continued up until football was abandoned for the Second World War.
-Once peace was restored Jette remained in provincial competition.
-In 1951 the club title was expanded to Royal Sporting Club Union & Progress Jette.
+Once peace was restored, Jette remained in provincial competition.
+In 1951, the club title was expanded to Royal Sporting Club Union & Progress Jette.

-The 1958-59 season saw Jette relegated back to the third level, before they were demoted once again the following season as the club found themselves back in the Eerste Provinciale from where they fought back to fourth tier national football in 1963-64.
+The 1958-59 season saw Jette relegated back to the third level, before they were demoted once again the following season as the club found themselves back in the Eerste Provinciale, from where they fought back to fourth-tier national football in 1963-64.

-The club consolidated and maintained their position before they were relegated in 1975-76.
+The club consolidated and maintained its position before they were relegated in 1975-76.
 However, Jette soon regathered and won their national place back two seasons later.
 The team’s spell would last until the completion of the 1979-80 campaign before they returned to the provincial ranks.

 SCUP Jette ended the 2001-02 season in a promotion place as the club rose to the first provincial level.
-In 2003-04 the club had another taste of national football in Division 3 amateur before dropping back to regional football twelve months later.
+In 2003-04, the club had another taste of national football in Division 3 amateur before dropping back to regional football twelve months later.

 My visit